THE JOHN MUIR WAY

 Neil came back growling.
 He’d walked into the first pub in North Street.
 Ordered a pint, tried to strike up a conversation with the barman.
 Drawing teeth.
 Tried talking to another customer who by Neil’s account almost went into shock.
 Neil heads for the next pub and has pretty much the same result.
 Not a happy bunny when he got back, and he still refers back to the experience.
-Culturally, Neil’s culture is as geographically close to Scotland and is far removed from that of East Anglia.
+Culturally, Neil’s culture is geographically close to Scotland and consequently far removed from that of East Anglia.
 Having a joke down the bus with other passengers joining in is not something that would happen in Suffolk, even on a bright Sunday morning.

 It seems like all buses in Edinburgh go through Princes Street, so at 9:20 on a Sunday morning, there’s us: Neil and me, standing at a bus stop on Princes Street.
 Sunbathing.
 The walk has been incredibly un-rainy for all the walks so far.
 Amazing, and now we were basking in the sunshine awaiting a bus out to Prestonpans with an excellent view of both the castle and the bus stop opposite.
 Altogether a good start